facebook/wdt/README.md

 failure = 0 (0% overhead).
 Total sender throughput = 588.816 Mbytes/sec
 (590.224 Mbytes/sec pure transf rate)

-Note that in this simple examples with lots of small files (/usr/bin from a linux distribution), but not much total data (~1.5Gbyte), the maximum speed isn't as good as it would with more data (as there is still a tcp ramp up time even though it's faster because of parallelization) like when we use it in our production use cases:
+Note that in this simple example with lots of small files (/usr/bin from a linux distribution), but not much data (~1.5Gbyte), the maximum speed isn't as good as it would with more data (as there is still a TCP ramp up time even though it's faster because of parallelization) like when we use it in our production use cases.

+See "wcp.sh" (which installs as "wcp") for a more detailed example.

 ## Performance/Results

 In an internal use at Facebook to transfer RocksDB snapshot between hosts we are able to transfer data at a throttled 600 Mbytes/sec even across long distance, high latency links (e.g. Sweden to Oregon).
-That's 3x the speed of previous highly optimized http based solution and with less strain on the system.
-When not throttling we are able to easily saturate a 40 Gbit/s NIC and get near theoretical link speed (above 4 Gbytes/sec).
+That's 3x the speed of the previous highly optimized HTTP-based solution and with less strain on the system.
+When not throttling, we are able to easily saturate a 40 Gbit/s NIC and get near theoretical link speed (above 4 Gbytes/sec).

-We have so far optimized WDT for servers with fast IOs - in particular flash card or in memory read/writes.
-If you use disks throughput won't be as good but we do plan on optimizing for disks as well in the future.
+We have so far optimized WDT for servers with fast IOs - in particular flash card or in-memory read/writes.
+If you use disks throughput won't be as good, but we do plan on optimizing for disks as well in the future.

 ## Dependencies